tributech-solutions/tributech-docs/docs/quickstart/subscribe-dataset.md

-# Subscribe to Dataset
+# Subscribe to a Dataset

-After the setup of the consumer node is complete, it can subscribe to the dataset that was created before.
+After the setup of the consumer node is complete, the consumer node can subscribe to the dataset that was created before with the owner node.

-## Data preview
+Execute the following steps by accessing the DataSpace Admin App of the consumer node, e.g. in a new private browser window.

+## Create the Request for a Subscription

+You can see all available data streams by navigating to "DataSpace Hub" in the left side menu of the DataSpace Admin App.
-In the data preview you can browse through the list of available data sources and streams and view their metadata.
+In this data preview you can browse through the list of available data sources and streams and view their metadata.

 ![Data Preview](img/request-dataset-data-preview.png)

-## Configure a Request

-### Select sources and streams

-Select the sources and stream you want to consume.
+To create a Request to Subscribe to a data stream, click on the "Subscribe to Data" button.

+This will open up a dialog similar to the one shown in the screenshot below.
+Select the data streams for which you would like to send the Subscription request for and click "Next Step".

 > Note: You can selectively choose data streams out of one dataset.
 You don't have to subscribe to all data streams of a dataset.

 ![Select](img/request-dataset-select.png)

-### Select a timeframe

-Select the timeframe in which you want to subscribe and consume the selected data streams.
-The dates for **"Available from"** and **"Available to"** of each data stream is also visible via the Request form.
+Next, you can select the timeframe for which you want to subscribe and consume the selected data streams.
+The dates for when the stream is generally available ("Available from" and "Available to") of each data stream are also shown.

 ![timeframe](img/request-dataset-time-frame.png)

-### Accept terms and conditions

-If the owner of the dataset has defined terms and conditions of use, you have to agree with those before you can send a Request to the owner.

-### Send a Request
+In the next step, you might have to agree to terms and conditions of use, if the data owner has defined such a document.

-Once you have selected the data sources and streams of your choice, set the timeframe and agreed to the terms and conditions of use, you can send a Request to the owner of the selected dataset.
+Finally, once you have selected the data sources and streams of your choice, set the timeframe and agreed to the terms and conditions of use, you can send a Request to the owner of the selected dataset by clicking "Send Request to Subscribe".

+> Note: You also have the possibility to add a comment for the data owner to your Request.

 ![Review](img/request-dataset-review.png)

-## The state of your Subscription
+## Your Dataset Subscription

-After the Request is sent, a new entry appears in the "Subscriptions" sections of your DataSpace Node.
-The initial state of this Subscription is "pending" until the owner of the dataset grant or denies your Request.
+After the Request has been sent, a new entry appears in the "Subscriptions" sections of your DataSpace Node (again reachable through the left side menu).
+The initial state of this Subscription is "pending" until the owner of the dataset grants or denies your Request.

+You can switch back to the DataSpace Admin App of the Data Owner Node and grant the request.

 ![Pending](img/request-dataset-pending.png)